matrix-org/synapse/README.rst

 You may additionally want to pass one or more "-v" options, in order to increase the verbosity of logging output; at least for initial testing.

-For the initial alpha release, the homeserver is not speaking TLS for either client-server or server-server traffic for ease of debugging.
-We have also not spent any time yet getting the homeserver to run behind loadbalancers.

 Running a Demo Federation of Homeservers
 ----------------------------------------